 Web Mining & Analytics: Web mining has emerged as one of the most attractive areas in applied research.
 It spans a large spectrum of topics such as information retrieval, topic detection and social community analysis.
 You'll gain extensive knowledge and systematic understanding of web and social network analysis, together with a critical awareness of current problems informed by practical experience of web modelling and mining.

-Big Data & Cloud Computing: Big data can be encountered in numerous domains and applications.
+- Big Data & Cloud Computing: Big data can be encountered in numerous domains and applications.
 Analysing large amounts of data requires special methods to cope with its volume, variety and velocity.
-We'll help you become familiar with methods, tools and technologies associated with big data analytics.
-You'll be trained in using the latest state-of-the-art technologies like Not Only SQL (NoSQL) databases, Hadoop and MapReduce.
+We'll help you become familiar with methods and technologies associated with big data analytics.
+Cloud computing provides a secure infrastructure for systems integration, data processing and manipulation as well as storage.
+The cloud structure, the concept of virtualisation, services and deployment models for data storage and manipulation will be discussed.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.